damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## A starting point

 Deployment.
-In your case it means that a bunch of HTML files should appear on your S3 bucket (which is already configured to for
+In your case, it means that a bunch of HTML files should appear on your S3 bucket (which is already configured to for
 [static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html?shortFooter=true))

-There's a million ways to do it.
+There're a million ways to do it.
 We’ll use library [awscli](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html#examples), provided by Amazon.